 There she implemented the University Diversity Plan, thereby leading efforts in accountability, climate, and equity.
 She also provided strategic and scholarly leadership on practices and measures that advance diversity and inclusion progress in diversifying the faculty, staff, and student body, with an emphasis on recruitment, retention, and progression.
 She worked collaboratively with faculty, staff, and students across Texas A&M’s 16 colleges and schools, two branch campuses, Health Science Center, and University Libraries.
 Before coming to Texas A&M University, Dr. Coleman was on the faculty at the University of Michigan, the University of Pittsburgh, and New York University.
 At the University of Michigan, she served as Associate Dean of Social Sciences in the Rackham Graduate School, as well as Chair of the Department of Communication Studies.
 An internationally prominent and award-winning Professor of Communication and Africana studies, Dr. Coleman’s scholarship focuses on African Americans, media, and effective intercultural communication .

-Audie N. Cornish is an American journalist and a former co-host of NPR’s All Things Considered and panelist on Pop Culture Happy Hour.
+Audie N. Cornish is an American journalist and a former co-host of NPR’s All Things Considered.
 She was previously the host of Profile by Buzzfeed News, a web-only interview show that lasted one season, as well as NPR Presents, a long-form conversation series with creatives about their projects, processes, and shaping culture in America.

 Melbourne S. Cummings Melbourne S. Cummings is Associate Professor, Department of Communication Arts and Sciences, Howard University, Washington, D.C.
 She has written on issues of rhetoric and honoring the voices of ordained black women ministers, and Afrocentricity as it is manifested in rap music.
 She retired in 2014.